One of the biggest burdens in keeping Betta fish is cleaning the tank.

 The idea of a self-cleaning aquarium that requires little to no maintenance certainly sounds appealing, but the reality of these tanks doesn’t always live up to the marketing.

-Most self-cleaning tanks are too small to keep a Betta fish happy, they don’t always function like the manufacturers claim, they may be expensive, and you’ll still have to perform regular maintenance.
+Most self-cleaning tanks are too small to keep a Betta fish happy, they don’t always function as the manufacturers claim, they may be expensive, and you’ll still have to perform regular maintenance.

 For more on the process of setting up a traditional fish tank to be virtually maintenance-free, check out this video below: